By guest author Dale Rule

 I walk almost every day, often with my family.
 If I'm alone, I find that music can help motivate me.
 Up-tempo beats help me to get going - no matter how I feel.
 I am often singing along the trail when I walk.
 It's all about me clearing my thoughts or sorting things out.
 I walk longer and at a faster pace when I am listening to music.

 If you don't have a walking partner, consider using your walking time to sort through your ideas, aspirations, or work-related challenges.
-I'm often thinking about and planning how I will continue to grow my nonprofit while I walk.
+I'm often thinking about and planning how I will continue to grow while I walk.
 I find a lot of creative solutions to my life when I am out walking by myself.
 Over the last five years, I have not made any big decisions without walking on them first.

 - Set daily goals and have a minimum goal that you will achieve every day - no matter what.